GoogleCloudPlatform/community/tutorials/cloudbuild-angular-universal/index.md

         git commit -m "pregenerate changes"

-### Configure a Cloud Storage bucket and Cloud load balancer to host your Angular application on Cloud CDN
+### Configure a Cloud Storage bucket and load balancer to host your Angular application on Cloud CDN

 1. Create the content Cloud Storage bucket: